-Political economy of development; inequality; finance and development; sociology of money and finance; financialisation; microfinance; financial inclusion; water and sanitation; jobs and youth employment; transnational governance’ unintended consequences of social action.
+Political economy of development; financialisation; inequality and class; finance and development; sociology of money and finance; microfinance; financial inclusion; mobile monies; digital payment systems; water and sanitation; jobs and youth employment; unconventional approaches to studying transnational governance; unintended consequences of social action.

-I’m currently working on and preparing a number of projects in the areas of financial inclusion, digital monies, financial literacy, public goods and basic services, youth employment, and state-business relations.
-(This section will be updated soon.)
+I’m currently working on and preparing a number of projects in the areas of financial inclusion, digital monies, debt, public goods and basic services, youth employment, and state-business relations.
+(This section to be updated soon.)

 Daniel Mertens, Natascha van der Zwan, and I are putting together an International Handbook of Financialization.

 Microfinance: Narratives, Governmentalities, and Materialities of Financialisation (2012-2013)